garykac/woven/docs/spell-list.md

 Category: Terrain, Move Mage

-When cast: If in a Forest location, swap positions with one of your TENDRILs that is in a Forest location no more than 5 spaces away.
+When cast: If in a Forest location, swap positions with one of your EYEs that is in a Forest location no more than 5 spaces away.
 You may immediately repeat this spell.

 ### Forest Run
 ```